Jianghaowen/-imitating-Sina-micro-blog-personal-page/README.md

 You can use it to rotary enlargement and reduction etc
 ![picture](imagin/1.png)
 If you want
-by the code below and with id like this,other picture can use this function. pay attention you need change different id for wrap <img> parent element.and let the id like $('#yourid').viewer();
+by add the code below in index.html and with id like below,other picture can use this function. pay attention you need change different id for wrap <img> parent element.and let the id like $('#yourid').viewer();
 ```
 <script>